Monach Islands: Lady Grange

-Jacobite sympathiser James Erskine, Lord Grange (1679–1784), had his wife Rachel kidnapped and abandoned on the Monach Isles between 1732 and 1734.
+Jacobite sympathiser James Erskine, Lord Grange (1679–1754), had his wife Rachel kidnapped and abandoned on the Monach Isles between 1732 and 1734.
 At the time the islands were owned by Sir Alexander MacDonald of Sleat and she was housed with his tacksman (leaseholder), another Alexander MacDonald and his wife.
 When Lady Grange complained about her condition, she was told by her host that he had no orders to provide her either with clothes, or food other than the normal fare he and his wife were used to.
 She lived in isolation, not even being told the name of the island where she was living, and it took her some time to find out who her landlord was.
 She was there until June 1734 when John and Norman MacLeod from North Uist arrived to move her on.
 They told her they were taking her to Orkney, but she was taken to Hirta where she lived from 1734 to 1742 before being taken to Skye where she died after a failed rescue attempt.

 Wildlife and conservation

 The islands are of special interest for undisturbed machair and their grey seal population.
 About 10,000 seals come ashore each autumn to have their pups and mate, making it one of the largest such colonies in the world.
 There are also a large number of nesting seabirds and a rich flora.
 Grey herons nest in some of the abandoned buildings.
 There are no trees on the islands.

 The islands are designated as a Special Protection Area (SPA), a Special Area of Conservation (SAC), and a Site of Special Scientific Interest (SSSI).
 The International Union for Conservation of Nature (IUCN) classifies as the islands (via the SSSI designation) as meeting the criteria for a Category IV protected area.
 The SAC designation extends to cover the seas surrounding the group, and in 2014 a larger area of the sea surrounding the islands (in total 6200 ha) was declared a Nature Conservation Marine Protected Area (NCMPA).
 The designation is in place to protect the feeding grounds of the islands' seabirds, as well as the marine geomorphology of the seabed.
-The Monach Islands were also formerly designated as a national nature reserve, however this designation was withdrawn in May 2018.
+The Monach Islands were also formerly designated as a National Nature Reserve, but this designation was withdrawn in May 2018.